-So, if you read my blog from Tuesday, you know why we homeschooled our oldest son, Boo.
+So, if you read my previous blog post, you know why we homeschooled our oldest son, Boo.
 Bud is 3 years younger, and the reasons why we homeschooled him are as different as Bud is different from Boo.
 After all, I can’t preach the benefits of an individualized education and then force Bud to follow the exact same educational path as his brother, right?

 Well, Bud just sort of segued into kindergarten.
 He was only 3 when Boo started homeschooling, and so it was just natural for him to start learning along with his brother.
 Over the years we discovered many differences in their learning styles.
 Boo is a natural mimic.
 He memorizes easily – has a near photographic memory.
 Bud has more common sense.
 He gets concepts intuitively, if he can apply them to a relevant situation.
 Boo is more of an abstract thinker.

 One of the biggest questions we have been asked ever since we began homeschooling is “Aren’t you worried about socialization?”
 Dictionary.com defines socialization as “a continuing process whereby an individual acquires a personal identity and learns the norms, values, behavior, and social skills appropriate to his or her social position.”
 How is that learned in a classroom full of children your own age who don’t know anymore about social skills and behavior than you do?
 What people really mean when they ask about “socialization” is “do they have any friends?”
 Well, in Bud’s case that has never been a problem.
 Kids are drawn to him like a magnet.
 He was always the kingpin of our neighborhood and none of his friends ever cared what school he attended.